Isaiah 60:1-5 A Light Shining in Darkness

 “You are the light of the world” (Mat 5:14-16)

-Observe how the Lord Jesus amplifies these two themes found here.
+Observe how the Lord Jesus amplifies these two themes.

 “You are the light of the world.
 A city set on a hill cannot be hidden.
 15 “Nor do men light a lamp, and put it under the peck-measure, but on the lampstand; and it gives light to all who are in the house.
 16 “Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.
 (Mat 5:14-16)

-On the one hand, we see that we are to shine like the light.
+On one hand, we are called to shine like the light.
 “You are the light of the world.”
-To rise up is seen in how Jesus speaks about the city set on a hill or not covering a lamp.
+Rising up is illustrated by Jesus's words about a city on a hill or a lamp that is not hidden.

 • What is this great occasion that calls us to sacrifice all?

-• What is this call that demands us to drop all for His sake?
+• What is this call that demands that we drop all for His sake?

 B) Clarifying Our Orders (Isaiah 60:1b)